obsessive tester

 Austin–based celebrity facialist Renee Rouleau tends to the skin of Demi Lovato and Busy Philipps.
 She’s all about maintaining skin’s moisture barrier, and this gel-to-milk formula is part of that plan.
 Glycerin and apricot extract help keep moisture levels in line, while aloe vera extract soothes and hydrates — so much so that leg-shaving is a popular hack with this one.

-Best Oil Face Cleanser
+The Best Oil Face Cleanser

 This is the gold standard of fancy oil cleansers, with over a thousand Sephora reviews and close to five stars.
 The oil doesn’t feel greasy but smooth and silky, and combines with water to create a gentle, thorough face wash that won’t irritate the skin or leave a weird film.

-The Duchess-Approved Face Wash
+The Best Vitamin C Face Wash

-Our experts:
+Our Experts: